danyaberezun/KEEPs/README.md

 got from [this moment of
 presentation](https://youtu.be/VV9lPg3fNl8?t=1391), if they met the situation that leads to disjoint constraints, they just do not add such constraints.
-From the next slide they said that if all-except-one of the disjoint constraints are unsatisfied, than we could process such a constraint.
+On the next slide, they said that if all-except-one of the disjoint constraints are unsatisfied, then we could process such a constraint.

 # Relation to smart casts